 Kosman barn, 10611 240th Avenue, Weldon (Decatur County) - From Osceola, take US 69 south 10 miles to Clarke-Decatur Street (J12).
 Turn east and go one mile to first gravel road (240th St).
 Turn south - barn is second house on the west side (right).
 Barn, built in 1907, was the scene of large barn dances.
 Barn has always been used for horses and cows.
 More photos here.

-Younker Family Heritage Farm barn, 25734 Hwy 57, Parkersburg (Butler County) - Three miles east of Parkersburg, on IA 57.
+Younker Family Heritage Farm barn, 25734 Hwy IA 57, Parkersburg (Butler County) - Three miles east of Parkersburg, on IA 57.
 This large (112'x30') barn has been in the same family since the barn was built in the late 1800's.
 Inside the barn is a 16'x24' wooden silo that was manufactured by the Indiana Silo company and was built around 1909.
 This landmark barn was recently lovingly restored by Eleanor Tostlebe Peterson and family.
 (Award of Distinction).
-See exterior and interior photos.
+Photo by Dave Austin.
+See more photos.

-The Miller barn (no photo available), 310 20th Street SW, Waverly (Bremer County) - The Miller barn is on IA 3 on the west edge of downtown Waverly.
+The Miller Barn, 310 20th Street SW, Waverly (Bremer County) - The Miller barn is on IA 3 on the west edge of downtown Waverly.
 It is south of Redeemer Lutheran Church, east of CUNA Mutual campus, and west of Bremwood and Lutheran Services of Iowa.
 This barn was built in 1914 by W.H Miller and his brother, Gilbert, and constructed with locally grown cedar and native oak.
 The Miller Guernsey Dairy was one of over 20 dairies in Bremer County from 1920 to 1940.
 The Miller dairy helped supply the local Carnation Company with milk for condensed milk.
-Read more of the story.
+More of the story, and photos.

-Hayward Round barn, 1520 County Highway V37, Dysart (Tama County) - 3.5 miles north of Dysart on Hwy V37.
+Hayward Round barn, 1520 County Highway V37, Dysart (Tama County) - 3.5 miles north of Dysart on Cnty Hwy V37.
+(Note: Visitors can look at the barn and take photos, but can not go on the property.)
 Owner’s great-grandfather, Charles Hayward, purchased farm in 1881.
 Barn, built in 1916, is 66 feet in diameter.
 It may have been constructed by Johnston Brothers Clay Works, Ft.
 Dodge because of size of clay bricks used.
 Click here to read more of the story and see more photos.
 And see an online Des Moines Register article about this barn.

-In addition, the Hayward Corn Crib will be open.
-The owner writes: “We know very little, for certain, about the building of the Corn Crib, except believe it was built at the same time, or shortly after the Round Barn, because of the materials used (hollow tile bricks) and the style in which it was built, typically used by Johnson Brick and the Works of Fort Dodge, and around the time that the barn was built (1917).
+In addition, the Hayward Corn Crib, about which the owner writes: “We know very little, for certain, about the building of the Corn Crib, except believe it was built at the same time, or shortly after the Round Barn, because of the materials used (hollow tile bricks) and the style in which it was built, typically used by Johnson Brick and the Works of Fort Dodge, and around the time that the barn was built (1917).
 We have been told by a number of people that this style of corn crib is very rare – in fact, it may be the only one of its kind”.

-Welter barn, 13725 X Avenue, Cedar Falls (Grundy County) - Southwest of Cedar Falls, east of Dike, north of US 20, south of IA57.
-(X Avenue is also shown on Google as T65 and Fredsville Ave.)
+Welter barn, 13725 X Avenue, Cedar Falls (Grundy County) - From Dike, go east on 160th St, then turn left (north) onto Cnty T65 (X Ave and Fredsville Ave).
 Original blueprints developed by Agricultural Engineering Department, Iowa State.
 It was built in 1947.
 Working farm was purchased in 1867 by Ole Johnson and has been in the same family since.
 More photos here.

-James Michels barn, 1278 Mason Avenue, Stanley (Buchanan County) - From Hazelton (on IA 150), go east on C57 for three miles to Mason Avenue.
+James Michels barn, 1278 Mason Avenue, Stanley (Buchanan County) [Photo not available] - From Hazelton (on IA 150), go east on C57 for three miles to Mason Avenue.
 Turn south and go 3/4 miles.
 Barn is on the east.
 Redwood tongue and groove 40'x 80' barn was built in 1947 when the family started raising Angus cattle.
-More photos here.

 Dighton Round barn, 3344 120th Avenue, Coggon (Delaware County) - Take paved road (D62) going west out of Coggon (in Linn Cnty) for one mile to Quality Ridge Road.
 Turn north for 1.5 mile (Quality Ridge Road becomes 120th Ave).
 Round barn on National Register was built in 1914 by Rob Kirkpatrick, grandfather of owner.
 It is intricate.
 (Adopt-a-Barn Award).
 More photos here.

-Steines barn (no photo available), 36746 Bellevue-Cascade Road, Bellevue (Jackson County) - Go 1/2 mile west of Bellevue on IA 62.
+Steines barn, 36746 Bellevue-Cascade Road, Bellevue (Jackson County) [Photo not available] - Go 1/2 mile west of Bellevue on IA 62.
 Turn right on Bellevue-Cascade Road (D61) and go 1.5 miles to barn.
 This simple, primitive barn was built in the early 1900s.

-Delaney barn, 23477 Bellevue-Cascade Road, La Motte (Jackson County) - From Zwingle, take US 61 south about 3.5 miles to Otter Creek, then turn left (east) onto Bellevue-Cascade Road (IA-D61).
+Delaney barn, 23477 Bellevue-Cascade Road, La Motte (Jackson County) [Photo not available] - From Zwingle, take US 61 south about 3.5 miles to Otter Creek, then turn left (east) onto Bellevue-Cascade Road (IA-D61).
 This lovely farm is known as the Sprank farm.
 The large barn was built around 1900, and the smaller one in 1940.
 The large barn has wooden peg construction.
-More photos here.

 Martin barn, 12578 222nd Avenue, Zwingle (Jackson County) – From Zwingle, take US 61 south about 3.5 miles to Otter Creek, then right (west) onto Bellevue-Cascade Road (IA-D61) and go four or five miles and cross a bridge.
 Turn left (south) on 126th Ave and go a half-mile to barn.
 Hand-pegged barn was built in 1880 and is 100x28 feet.
 Many inside features are hand-carved.
 Cement stands for draft horses have depressions for each foot.
 (Award of Distinction) More photos here, including interior.